 From the neighborhood to the skatepark, our 3-year-old confident rider was at ease on the Btwin.
 She was effortlessly able to maneuver down steep ramps, make sharp turns, and weave in and out of obstacles.

 She could ride fast and manage small inclines much easier than other budget 14 inch bikes she’s tested.
 At one point she even accidentally rode down a set of stairs at the skatepark.
 As I looked on in horror, she reached the bottom with finesse and aplomb!

 At first glance, the Btwin 14 looks quite unique.
 Its low swooping frame and taller handlebars don’t look like any other bike on the American market.

-The Btwin’s minimum seat height is 17.25″, while the REI REV 12’s is higher at 18″.
+The Btwin’s minimum seat height is 17.25″, while the REI REV 12’s is slightly higher at 17.5″.
 A higher minimum seat height should be a larger bike designed to fit a larger rider.

 But as you can see in this side by side comparison, our 3-year-old is a much better fit on the Btwin.
 There’s more room in the cockpit of the bike (distance between the seat and the handlebars) for her to comfortably maneuver and steer without feeling cramped.
 This also means she has more time to grow with the Btwin before it becomes awkward to ride.

 However, it’s also important to show the difference between a budget-friendly good 14 inch bike and a higher-end great 14 inch bike.
 Here’s a side by side comparison of the Btwin 14 and the Pello Romper 14 ($359).
 They both have minimum seat heights of 17.25″.